Resources, Fees, FAQs

 What if I am undecided regarding a major?

 Then you’re exploratory!
 It’s great to explore a variety of academic areas to determine what best fits you.
 You will meet with an exploratory advisor who can help you select classes that fulfill graduation requirements and explore a variety of interest areas.
 You should plan to take GS 150 – Exploratory Studies during which you’ll learn about your own skills, abilities, interests, and values and which academic areas may be a best fit.

-No. Parents/guardians are not in attendance during academic advising and registration because they have their own work to do within their own FOCUS schedule.
+No, but you will have an advisor to lead you through the process.
+Family members are not in attendance during academic advising and registration because they have their own work to do within their own FOCUS schedule.
 The FOCUS academic advisors are specially trained to work with a variety of students to help you select an appropriate course schedule.
 Our academic advisors are the people who understand the nuances of scheduling that cannot be found in course catalog lists so they are the best people with whom to work to build the appropriate schedule.
 Every class that is available for registration at FOCUS gets you closer to graduation.

 What if I change my mind on a major during the summer?